Adele Broadbent: Biography

-Work

 Broadbent's early book publications include The Bike Race (2008), Ninjas!
 (2008), Not Exactly (2008), The Biggest Catch (2010) and The Winner Is (2010).

 Too Many Secrets (2010) was nominated in the 2011 New Zealand Post Children's Book Awards.
 The story was one of Broadbent's first novels for children and young adults.
 One reviewer found the main character, Rebecca, too selfish to be likeable at first, but then became engrossed in the mysteries Rebecca encounters in her new home in the country.

 Just Jack (2011) deals with the 1931 Hawke's Bay earthquake as part of the plot.
 The story borrows from Broadbent's own family stories, told by her grandfather.
 New Zealand Books calls Broadbent's writing in Just Jack "fresh, convincing and distinctive."
 It was named a Storylines Notable Book in 2012, and a 2012 New Zealand Children's Book Awards Junior Fiction finalist.

 Trouble in Time was shortlisted for the LIANZA Esther Glen Junior Fiction Award, and was named a Storylines Notable Book in that year.

+Broadbent appears as a character in Bookshop Detectives: Tea and Cake and Death, a 2025 novel by Louise and Gareth Ward.